 - Charity Governance: including delivery of our charitable purposes, statutory and financial reporting and other regulatory compliance purposes.

-- Administration and operational management: including responding to solicited enquires, providing information and St John Cymru-Wales services, research, events management, the administration of volunteers and employment, and recruitment requirements
+- Administration and operational management: including responding to solicited enquires, providing information and St John Ambulance Cymru services, research, events management, the administration of volunteers and employment, and recruitment requirements

 - Fundraising and Campaigning: including administering campaigns and donations, and sending direct marketing by post and email (and in some cases making marketing calls), sending thank you letters, analysis, targeting and segmentation to develop communication strategies, and maintaining communication suppressions